atakanaltok/awesome-useful-websites/README.md

 ### Privacy
+* https://www.nothingprivate.ml/ - See why you are not anonymous by using private browsing mode or incognito mode (or you can directly read from [here](https://github.com/gautamkrishnar/nothing-private))
 * https://www.privacytools.io/ - Q: How much privacy do you want?
 A: Yes
 * https://securityplanner.consumerreports.org/ ($) - Cut down on data collection and prevent hackers from invading your laptop, tablet and even your phone.
 Answer a few simple questions to get customized recommendations to help you
 * https://mywhisper.net/ - Text encryption tool, based on AES cryptography